milindchawre/site/content/blog/setting-up-polaris-on-kubernetes.md

 draft: false
 ---

+_This blog was originally featured as a [guide](https://www.civo.com/learn/setting-up-polaris-on-k8s) in civo cloud community._

 [Polaris](https://www.fairwinds.com/polaris) is an open-source project that looks for configuration issues in kubernetes that can affect stability, reliability, scalability, and security.
 It was built by [Fairwinds (formerly ReactiveOps)](https://www.fairwinds.com/).

 #### Problem
 Creating cluster is easy, but running it at scale with stability and security is hard.
-We have seen this often a small mistake in deployment configuration can later result in bigger issues.
-Something like missing to configure resource requests can break auto scaling or even cause workloads to run out of resources.
+We have seen this often: a small mistake in deployment configuration can later result in bigger issues.
+Something like failing to configure resource requests can break auto scaling or even cause workloads to run out of resources.
 Polaris aims to catch and prevent such problems.

 #### Polaris Features
 - Dashboard for auditing Kubernetes workload configuration
-- Cli utility for auditing k8s yamls
+- Cli utility for auditing k8s yaml files
-- polaris webhook that prevents future deployments if it doesn't meets the configured standard
+- Polaris webhook that prevents future deployments if they don't meet the configured standard
-- audits more than just k8s resources like container health checks, image tags, networking, security settings, etc
+- Auditing more than just k8s resources like container health checks, image tags, networking, security settings, etc

 #### Installation
 The polaris dashboard can be [installed](https://github.com/FairwindsOps/polaris/blob/master/docs/usage.md#installing) using `kubectl`, `helm` or `local binary`.

+All methods will require you to have a cluster running, and the `KUBECONFIG` environment variable set up.

 - kubectl
 ```
 kubectl apply -f https://github.com/fairwindsops/polaris/releases/latest/download/dashboard.yaml